-As Secretary of Education, Matthew Malone directs the Executive Office of Education and works closely with the Commonwealth’s education agencies – Department of Early Education and Care, Department of Elementary and Secondary Education, Department of Higher Education and the University of Massachusetts system - while serving as a voting member of the governing board of all four education agencies.
-He is the Governor’s top advisor on education and helps shape the Commonwealth’s continuous education reform agenda.
+As Secretary of Education, Jim Peyser directs the Executive Office of Education which is responsible for early education, K-12, and higher education in Massachusetts.
+Secretary Peyser sits on each of the boards governing the Commonwealth’s education agencies – Department of Early Education and Care, Department of Elementary and Secondary Education, and Department of Higher Education as well as the University of Massachusetts system.
+He is Governor Baker’s top advisor on education and helps shape the Commonwealth’s education reform agenda.

 Jay Gonzalez, President and Chief Executive Officer, CeltiCare Health Plan, Chair

 Jay Gonzalez is President & CEO of CeltiCare Health Plan of Massachusetts, Inc. From January 2007 through January 2013, he served under Governor Patrick in the Executive Office of Administration and Finance, including as Secretary of Administration and Finance beginning in October 2009.
 Prior to joining the Patrick Administration, he was a Partner at the law firm Edwards Angell Palmer & Dodge LLP, where he focused on public finance.
 During his time with the Patrick Administration, Gonzalez oversaw state finances and helped the Commonwealth achieve its highest bond ratings ever.
 He also worked closely with the Legislature to enact and implement a number of significant government reform initiatives, including transportation reform, pension reform and municipal health care reform.
 Gonzalez lives in Brookline with his wife, Cyndi, and two daughters.